WE ARE OPEN

-OUR CORE VALUES ARE COLLABORATION, INNOVATION, AND COMPASSION
+OUR CORE VALUES ARE COLLABORATION, INNOVATION, COMPASSION, and DIVERSITY, EQUITY AND INCLUSION

 A school readiness program which helps families provide the best possible opportunities for their children in preparation for Kindergarten.